bhisaac/5eFP/5eFP-SRD.md

 >>>> - It must succeed on a DEX check or be knocked prone.
 >>>> - It must make a STR check.
 If it fails, you can push it up to 3 squares away from you.
 >>>> - It can’t take reactions until the end of your next turn.
+>>>>
+>>> **Way of the Four Elements.** You follow a monastic tradition that teaches you to harness the elements.
+When you focus your ki, you can align yourself with the forces of creation and bend the four elements to your will, using them as an extension of your body.
+Some members of this tradition dedicate themselves to a single element, but others weave them together.
+>>>
+>>> Many monks of this tradition tattoo their bodies with representations of their ki powers, commonly imagined as coiling dragons, but also as phoenixes, fish, plants, mountains, and cresting waves.
+>>>
+>>>> **Disciple of the Elements.** When you choose this tradition, you learn magical disciplines that harness the power of the four elements.
+A discipline requires you to spend ki points each time you use it.
+>>>>
+>>>> You know the Elemental Attunement discipline and one other elemental discipline of your choice, which are detailed in the “Elemental Disciplines” section below.
+>>>>
+>>>> Whenever you learn a new elemental discipline, you can also replace one elemental discipline that you already know with a different discipline.
+>>>>
+>>>> **_Casting Elemental Spells._** Some elemental disciplines allow you to cast spells.
+See Spellcasting for the general rules of spellcasting.
+To cast one of these spells, you use its casting time and other rules.
+>>>>> TBA

 > #### Deflect Missiles
 >> You can use your reaction to deflect or catch the piece of ammunition or missile when you are hit by a ranged weapon attack.
 When you do so, the damage you take from the attack is reduced by 1 + DEX + your level (minimum 0).
 >>